edvisor-io/api-v2-docs/source/includes/inputs/_pagination.md

-## Pagination
+## PaginationInput

-This is the input used whenever there is pagination necessary on a *getList query.
+This is the input used whenever there is pagination necessary on a *GetList query.

 Attribute | Description
 --- | ---